On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Proofs of the Iwasawa Main Conjectures

 \begin{theorem} Suppose there is a Kolyvagin system $\kappa\in\KS(\bT,\cF_\Lambda,\sL_f)$ where $\kappa_1$ is non-torsion.
 Then $\H^1_{\cF_\Lambda}(K,\bT)$ has $\Lambda$-rank one, and there is a finitely generated torsion $\Lambda$-module $M$ such that \begin{enumerate} \item $\mathcal{X}\sim\Lambda \oplus M\oplus M$, \item $\Char_\Lambda(M)$ divides $\Char_\Lambda(\H^1_\cF(K,\bT)/\Lambda \kappa_1)$ in $\Lambda$. \end{enumerate} \end{theorem} \begin{proof} With~\cref{main} and \cref{mainCGS}, this theorem follows exactly as in~\cite{CGLS} and \cite{CGS}, using specializations at height one primes of $\Lambda$.
 We mention that in the aforementioned papers the divisibilities hold only after inverting $p$, which is sufficient to their applications, but the computation works for the prime $p$ too, as is readily explained in~\cite[Theorem 2.2.10]{How2004}. \end{proof}

 The next result allows us to construct a non-trivial Kolyvagin system.

+\begin{theorem} Assume $f$ has weight $2r$ where $r$ is odd.
+There exists a Kolyvagin system $\kappa^\Hg \in \KS(\bT,\cF_\Lambda,\sL_f)$ such that $\kappa^\Hg_1 \in \H^1_{\cF_\Lambda}(K,\bT)$ is non-torsion. \end{theorem} \begin{proof} Let $\tilde{\bT}=\tilde{T}\otimes \Lambda$ where $\tilde{T}$ is the canonical Galois stable lattice in the self-dual Galois representation $V_f$ constructed in~\cite[Section 3]{Nek92} (see also the beginning of~\cite[Section 4.2]{CastellaHsieh}).
+Note that this $\tilde{T}$ is in general different from our chosen $T$ so~\eqref{h1} may not hold for $\tilde{T}$, though they do have the same residual representation.
+In what follows, we use a tilde to denote relevant modules associated to the canonical lattice.
+We will follow the construction in~\cite{CastellaHsieh} and~\cite{LV} to show that one can find a non-trivial Kolyvagin system for $\tilde{\bT}$, and then use it to get a non-trivial Kolyvagin system on our chosen $\bT$.

-\begin{theorem} There exists a Kolyvagin system $\kappa^\Hg \in \KS(\bT,\cF_\Lambda,\sL_f)$ such that $\kappa^\Hg_1 \in \H^1_{\cF_\Lambda}(K,\bT)$ is non-torsion. \end{theorem} \begin{proof} The construction of Generalized Heegner cycles and how they form a Kolyvagin system are essentially given in~\cite[Section~4]{LV}.
+The construction of Generalized Heegner cycles for $\tilde{\bT}$ and how they form a Kolyvagin system are essentially given in~\cite[Section~4]{LV}.
+However, we need to further take into consideration some local uncertainty coming from potential local torsion.
 We explain how to modify their construction to our situation, following~\cite{CGLS}.
 As in \textit{op.\ cit.}, we do not assume $p\nmid h_K$ or the `big image' result.
-The first change appears in~\cite[Theorem 2.4]{LV}, where the vanishing of $\H^0(K_\infty,W)$ now follows from our~\cref{splitGkinfty}.
-As in~\cite{CGLS}, among the axioms in the Kolyvagin systems in~\cite[section 3.1]{LV}, (H.1) is replaced by~\eqref{h1} and (H.2) is not needed.
+The first change appears in~\cite[Theorem 2.4]{LV}, where the vanishing of $\H^0(K_\infty,\tilde{W})$ now follows from our~\cref{H0 of V/T}(iii) (whose proof did not use $\F(\omega)$ is a subrepresentation of $\rho_f$ so it works for $\tilde{T}$ too).
+Note that for the construction of Kolyvagin systems, the axioms (H.0)--(H.5) are not needed.
 Their Lemma 4.2 still works if we first replace $p$ with a generator $\pi$ of $\frp$, but this then implies the original result for $p$.
-Finally, as in~\cite[Theorem 4.1.1]{CGLS}, the isomorphism follows from the fact that the extensions $K[n]$ and $\bQ(\ol\rho_f)$ are linearly disjoint, and that $\H^0(K_\infty,\ol\rho_f)=0$.
-The construction in~\cite[Section 4]{LV} now gives a Kolyvagin system in our setting.
+Finally, the map induced by restriction may not be an isomorphism since we do not assume~\eqref{h1}.
+However, we claim that it has kernel and cokernel bounded independent of $n$.